BGAK701/minter-contract/README.md

 &nbsp;
 ## Troubleshooting

-1. *I didn't write down my new Jetton's contract address and forgot what it was!*
+1. *I didn't write down my new BGAK's contract address and forgot what it was!*

-    Don't worry, we can find your Jetton in a block explorer like tonscan.org.
-Open https://tonscan.org and go to the address page of the wallet you used to deploy the Jetton (this is the wallet that paid the 0.25 TON deploy fees).
+    Don't worry, we can find your BGAK in a block explorer like tonscan.org.
+Open https://tonscan.org and go to the address page of the wallet you used to deploy the BGAK (this is the wallet that paid the 0.25 TON deploy fees).
 We assume that you minted some tokens to this address.
-In the explorer UI click on the tab named "JETTONS".
-This will now show you all the Jettons you hold, your new Jetton should be in the list.
-If you didn't mint any tokens, then just throw this Jetton away and deploy a new one.
+In the explorer UI click on the tab named "BGAKS".
+This will now show you all the BGAKs you hold, your new BGAK should be in the list.
+If you didn't mint any tokens, then just throw this BGAK away and deploy a new one.

 2. *I made a mistake with the metadata!
 I want to change one of the fields*

     You can only change metadata fields until you revoke the admin role.
-If you didn't revoke the admin yet, open the minter UI and search for your Jetton by address.
+If you didn't revoke the admin yet, open the minter UI and search for your BGAK by address.
 Once found, connect the wallet that you deployed with.
 You should have the ability to edit metadata fields in the UI.
-If you revoked the admin and must change one of the metadata fields due to a mistake, your best course of action is to throw this Jetton away and deploy a new one.
+If you revoked the admin and must change one of the metadata fields due to a mistake, your best course of action is to throw this BGAK away and deploy a new one.

-3. *Can there be multiple Jettons with the same metadata fields like name, logo and symbol?*
+3. *Can there be multiple BGAKs with the same metadata fields like name, logo and symbol?*

     Yes!
-Anyone can deploy as many duplicate Jettons as they want with similar metadata.
-Every Jetton will be deployed on a different address.
-Jettons are not unique and are very easy to fake.
-To make sure you're working with the correct Jetton, always compare the address to the official address.
-If you deployed a Jetton and made a mistake that cannot be recovered, you can always deploy a new one and forget about the old.
+Anyone can deploy as many duplicate BGAKs as they want with similar metadata.
+Every BGAK will be deployed on a different address.
+BGAKs are not unique and are very easy to fake.
+To make sure you're working with the correct BGAK, always compare the address to the official address.
+If you deployed a BGAK and made a mistake that cannot be recovered, you can always deploy a new one and forget about the old.

-4. *I don't see my Jetton's image, it doesn't show!*
+4. *I don't see my BGAK's image, it doesn't show!*

-    Your Jetton's logo URI is probably invalid.
+    Your BGAK's logo URI is probably invalid.
 To make sure the URI is working, paste it in your browser.
 Make sure the URI is not a web page but the URI of the image directly.
 The URI should end with a .PNG or .JPG extension.
 If this is not the case, open the website in your browser, right click on the image and select "Copy Image Address".
 You should now have the correct URI in your clipboard.

-5. *My Jetton displays in some wallets/explorers but not in others*
+5. *My BGAK displays in some wallets/explorers but not in others*

-    Some wallets and some explorers don't support the latest standard of Jettons that store metadata securely on-chain.
+    Some wallets and some explorers don't support the latest standard of BGAKs that store metadata securely on-chain.
 Wallets like TonKeeper and TonHub should be ok and explorers like tonscan.org should be ok.
-If your Jettons works well in these but doesn't show up in a different wallet/explorer, please open an issue for this developer and ask them to add support for Jettons storing metadata on-chain (this is part of the official standard).
+If your BGAKs works well in these but doesn't show up in a different wallet/explorer, please open an issue for this developer and ask them to add support for BGAKs storing metadata on-chain (this is part of the official standard).

 6. *I have a different problem and I don't know what to do*